harness/developer-hub/docs/feature-flags/ff-creating-flag/manage-stale-flags.md

 ### Run the flag cleanup pipeline

-Here we have the pipeline set up and our flags marked for cleanup.
+Here the pipeline is set up and our flags marked for cleanup.
 So now all we need to do is run the pipeline to do the cleanup.

 - Select the repo for the codebase and the branch.

 ![Step one of running the flag cleanup pipeline](./static/running-cleanup-pipeline-1.png)

-- Select the Github token, Github username and Harness API Key.
+- Select the Github token, Github username, and Harness API Key.

 ![Step two of running the flag cleanup pipeline](./static/running-cleanup-pipeline-2.png)

 - Select what code to run against.
-In our example repo we have both Go and Java.
-This are the paths to run against the Go code:
+The example repo includes both Go and Java.
+These are the paths to run against the Go code:

 ![Step three of running the flag cleanup pipeline](./static/running-cleanup-pipeline-3.png)

-- Select the DockerHub connector to pull down the plugin container.
-And hit run!
+- Select the DockerHub connector to pull down the plugin container, and then select **Run**.

 ![Step four of running the flag cleanup pipeline](./static/running-cleanup-pipeline-4.png)

-As the pipeline runs you will see logs from the plugin showing it getting the flags and performing the code changes.
+As the pipeline runs, logs from the plugin show it getting the flags and performing the code changes.

 ![Output of cleanup pipline](./static/output-of-cleanup-pipeline.png)